National Capital Region F.A.

 The National Capital Region Football Association, also known as the NCR Football Association or NCRFA, is a Filipino football association based in Metro Manila.
 It works under the Philippine Football Federation as regional football association for Metro Manila.

+The NCRFA was involved in the organization of the now-defunct United Football League.

+The association has fielded a football team and have won national titles.